“Italy and romance go hand in hand – but in Positano, their fingers are intertwined in the most loving of ways.”

 The Amalfi Coast region is known for its cultivation of lemon trees and the region has perfected a refreshing lemon liqueur called Limoncello.
 Just as the Vatican is to Rome, Limoncello is to the Amalfi Coast.
 Each day seemed to begin and end with a few sips of the drink and we found the best came from a restaurant near our hotel called Caffe Positano.
 The sweetness was just right and the flavour was invigorating.

-To briefly step away from Positano, day excursions to nearby Capri, Pompeii, and the neighboring Amalfi Coast towns are very easy to do.
+To briefly step away from Positano, day excursions to nearby Capri, Pompeii, and the neighbouring Amalfi Coast towns are very easy to do.
 The convenience of the train and boat make transportation to the cities readily accessible.
 Due to the relative ease of travel, we jumped on a boat and headed to Capri, a small island located to the southwest of Positano.
 An hour later and we were on the island snapping hundreds of photos and delving into Capri’s splendid shopping scene.
 Although our visit to Capri was short, there is much to see here and many people spend considerably more time exploring the island.

 One key thing to remember is to make your reservations just before dusk.
 As you watch the sun’s slow descent into the Mediterranean, the lights of the town turn on one by one and Positano quickly transforms into a magical place – a place unlike anything I have ever seen.
 Each evening I had to pinch myself and be reminded it was not a dream.